 35. Ordering and Filing of Transcript.
 The party filing the notice of appeal shall be responsible for ordering a transcript and shall file a copy of the request for a transcript with the notice of appeal.
 Unless otherwise agreed by all parties in writing, the appellant must order the entire transcript.
-The administrative law judge may also order the agency to prepare a transcript.
 The transcript of the proceedings shall be filed with the clerk of the Court by the agency pursuant to Rule 36.